kzvdar42/lexer-fortran/README.md

 parse :: String -> [Token]
 ```
 * Question mark `?` is parsed as a one that is allowed in the language, but no usage of it was actually found.
+* FORTRAN95 has kind type parameters for literal constants, but our lexer parses them as individual id tokens, so we left them for the syntax analiser to consider.
 * No generalization of functions was applied, but places where changes could be done are obviously pointed by comments and docs.
 * All number signs (except the exponent sign in `Real`) are left for the syntax analyzer as unary operators.
 * Complex numbers, like `(3.5, -2.17e-5)` are left to the syntax anayzer (it is easy to handle them by syntax also).
-* `Character` - name of datatype in FORTRAN, which is equivalent to a single character or a sequence of characters (actually - string).
+* `Character` - name of datatype in Fortran, which is equivalent to a single character or a sequence of characters (actually - string).
 ## Short Haskell introduction
 ```Haskell
 -- This is singe-line comment.